MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/help-users.md

 3. Choose a template to quickly apply the appropriate usage rights, or select **Restrict Access** and select the usage rights yourself.

     > [!NOTE]
-    > If this is the first time that you use Rights Management, you connect to the [!INCLUDE[aad_rightsmanagement_1](../includes/aad_rightsmanagement_1_md.md)] service and you are prompted for credentials to configure the Office IRM client.
+    > If you have not previously used Rights Management on your computer, the **Restrict Access** option connects to the [!INCLUDE[aad_rightsmanagement_1](../includes/aad_rightsmanagement_1_md.md)] service and you are prompted for credentials to configure the Office IRM client.
+You can then choose a template or usage rights.

 3. Save the document.